| User

 Stored on This Computer") will

+be gone.
 You do not need to reboot

 your system to see the change.